-You will also be invited to attend an introduction meeting with our Chairman at which you will be provided with a Governor Resource Pack which provides more detailed information about the role of Governor in addition to information about our NHS Foundation Trust and the services that we provide.
+You will also be invited to attend an introduction meeting with the Trust's Chairman at which you will be provided with a Governor Resource Pack which provides more detailed information about the role of Governor in addition to information about our NHS Foundation Trust and the services that we provide.

-We also invite new Governors to participate in a site tour so to familiarise themselves with the hospital areas at Central Site.
+We also invite new Governors to participate in a site tour so to familiarise themselves with key hospital areas at our Oxford Road Campus.

-Ongoing support for the Council of Governors is provided by the Director of Corporate Services/Trust Secretary and Foundation Trust Membership Manager.
+Ongoing support for the Trust's Council of Governors is provided by the Director of Corporate Services/Trust Secretary and Foundation Trust Membership Manager.